TanjIsGray/RS_boundedFaultReliability/README.md

 This approach is messy.
 But most importantly, the data in Beigi et al suggests that hard faults are rarely dominant, that many faults even of multiple bits appear to be transient or temporary.
 This limits the appeal of this method, fun though it may be.
 It is better to keep bounded fault correction simple and within its own bounds.

 Bounded fault correction is not perfect, but it is a serious choice.
-If you can recover from a detected fault - and most mission critical software can - then the residual risk of 0.05 silent failure is probably far lower than the silent failure mode in many other parts of the computer.
+If you can recover from a detected fault - and most mission critical software can - then the residual risk of silent failure is effectively zero.
+There are other sources of error, both detected and silent, in other parts of the computer.
 Those other fault sources are more serious and the money (currently, about $200 per TB for that 10th chip)could be better directed.
 See https://semiengineering.com/why-silent-data-errors-are-so-hard-to-find/ by Meixner for an introduction to the wider set of faults in real servers.
 Arguably, the money and power spent on a 10th chip for "chipkill" support will be hard to assign value in most systems.